Capital punishment in Florida: Death row and executions

 Death sentences are carried out via lethal injection.

 However, the sentence can be carried out by electrocution if the offender requests it.
 If lethal injection or electrocution is held unconstitutional, statutes authorize the use of "any constitutional method of execution" instead.

-The only execution chamber in Florida is located at Florida State Prison in Starke.
+The only execution chamber in Florida is located at Florida State Prison near Starke.
 When sentenced, male convicts who receive the death penalty are incarcerated at either Florida State Prison itself, or at Union Correctional Institution next door to Florida State Prison, while female convicts who are sentenced to death are incarcerated at Lowell Correctional Institution north of Ocala.
 Inmates are moved to the death row at Florida State Prison when their death warrant is signed.

 Florida used public hanging under a local jurisdiction, overseen and performed by the sheriffs of the counties where the crimes took place.
 However, in 1923, the Florida Legislature passed a law replacing hanging with the electric chair and stated that all future execution will be performed under state jurisdiction inside prisons.
 The electric chair became a subject of strong controversy in the 1990s after three executions received considerable media attention and were labeled as "botched" by opponents (Jesse Tafero in 1990, Pedro Medina in 1997, and Allen Lee Davis in 1999).
 While most states switched to the lethal injection, many politicians in Florida opposed giving up "Old Sparky", seeing it as a "deterrent".
 Finally, after the Davis execution, lethal injection was enabled as the default method.

-During Governor Rick Scott's tenure (2011–2019), Florida executed more inmates (28) than had been executed under any other governor in the state's history.
+During Governor Ron DeSantis's tenure, the state has executed more inmates (43) than under any other governor in the state's history.

+Death row inmates are permitted to interact with other inmates during dayroom and recreation activities, and they are entitled to some privileges such as snacks, radios and a 13-inch television, but they do not have air conditioning or cable television.
+Unlike the general prison population, death row inmates wear orange T-shirts to differentiate themselves from the other prisoners, although they also wear the same blue pants as the rest of the inmates.
+For prisoners placed on death watch before their scheduled executions, they may have a radio and television set up outside their cell bars.

+On the day of their executions, inmates are allowed to request for a special last meal and a non-alcoholic beverage that costs not more than $40.
+They will also be given a chance to shower and receive appropriate clothing.
+After the sentence is carried out, the inmate's body will be transported to the medical examiner's office in Alachua County.
+The executioner is a private citizen who receives a payment of $200 for each execution and the executioner's identity will be kept anonymous in accordance with state law.